apache/mynewt-site/docs/chapter1/project1.md

 Coming soon.

-### Making an LED blink
+### Making an LED blink from SRAM

 #### Preparing the Software

 1. Make sure the PATH environment variable includes the $HOME/dev/go/bin directory (or C:\%GOPATH%\bin on Windows machine).

-    Substitute DOS commands for Unix commands as necessary in the following steps if your machine is running Windows.
+    Substitute DOS commands for Unix commands as necessary in the following steps if your machine is running Windows (e.g. `cd dev\go` instead of `cd dev/go`).
 The newt tool commands do not change.

 2. You first have to create a repository for the project.
 Go to the ~dev/larva directory and build out a second project inside larva.
 The project name is "blinky", in keeping with the objective.
 Starting with the target name, you have to specify the different aspects of the project to pull the appropriate eggs and build the right package for the board.
 In this case that means setting the architecture (arch), compiler, board support package (bsp), project, and compiler mode.